 Clinical Psychopharmacology Career Outlook

 Join the latest advancement in the field of psychology; the practice of psychopharmacology.
-Employment in the mental health field is on the rise, with the U.S. Bureau of Labor Statistics reporting 8% growth for psychologists.1 Factors like increased awareness of mental health and a focus on rehabilitation over incarceration are driving this demand.2
+Employment in the mental health field is on the rise.
+Factors like increased awareness of mental health and a focus on rehabilitation over incarceration are driving this demand.1,2

-There are currently five states in the US where psychologists are allowed by law to prescribe medications and the number is growing with several other states actively pursuing legislation.
-In those states where psychologists prescribe, their unique training and skill set are of high value and particular interest to rural and urban mental health facilities, general medical centers, as well as nationwide within the US military, universities and Urban Indian Health Centers.
+Currently, six states in the U.S. allow psychologists, by law, to prescribe medications.
+The number is growing with several other states actively pursuing legislation.
+In those states where psychologists prescribe, their unique training and skill set are of high value and particular interest to rural and urban mental health facilities, general medical centers, as well as nationwide within the U.S. military, universities, and Urban Indian Health Centers.